-In the final step in this recipe, step 11, you tidy up and call the Remove-WMIPE function to remove the event details from WMI.
+In the final step in this recipe, step 11, you tidy up and call the Remove-WMIPE function you defined in step 2 to remove the event details from WMI.
 At the end of this step, you run the Get-WMIPE function to ensure you have deleted all the event subscription class instances.
 The output of this step looks like this: